Chief Executive Officer

 (she/her/hers)

-I am EMDR-trained and T-CBT-certified, leveraging evidence-based tools to help clients heal and grow.
-My passion for the mind-body connection informs my practice, helping clients explore how emotions and experiences shape overall well-being.
+I’m EMDR-trained and T-CBT-certified, using evidence-based approaches to promote healing and growth.
+My passion for the mind-body connection also guides my work, helping clients understand how emotions affect overall well-being.

 Associate Clinician